girishgetl/streaming-analytics-workshop/content/local-flink-development/debug-code.md

 1. Set a breakpoint by clicking left of a code line, eg, Line 35

+1. Ensure you have stopped the flink program execution started in previous section.
+Press the red square button or press Ctrl + F2 (On Mac : Ctrl + Fn + F2)

 1. Start the debugging process by clicking the green bug next in the upper right corner of the IDE

 	![](/images/intellij-6-debug.png)